Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Discussion

+We next investigate the potential distance bias in cosmology by examining the relation between HR and \vsiii. \citet{2020MNRAS.493.5713S} found a possible trend (in 2.7\,$\sigma$) between \vsiii\ and HR, in the sense that higher-velocity SNe~Ia tend to show negative average HRs, while lower-velocity SNe~Ia tend to show positive average HRs.
+However, this trend becomes insignificant if using the SNe mainly discovered by un-targeted surveys \citep{2021ApJ...923..267D}.
 The HR as a function of \vsiii\ and SN intrinsic color with our sample are shown in Fig.~\ref{vsi-res}.
-They were measured from \citet{2018ApJ...859..101S} and \citet{2021ApJ...923..267D} with SALT2 LC fitter.
+This is the same cosmological sample as that shown in Fig.~\ref{color-redshift}.
 We find that the HV and redder (i.e., with positive intrinsic color) SNe tend to show negative average HRs, while their counterparts tend to show positive average HRs.
-Our results are generally consistent with the previous studies.
-However, the trends are not significant as probed by our larger sample, with a difference of $0.044\pm0.023$\,mag (1.9$\sigma$) and $0.038\pm0.021$\,mag (1.8$\sigma$) between the sub-groups in HR-\vsiii\ and HR-color relations, respectively.
-This again demonstrates that the cosmological cuts play a critical role in removing those extreme SNe.
-However, as noted in Section~\ref{sec:populations}, ejecta velocity alone may not be sufficient to separate different SN populations (if SNe~Ia are produced via multiple channels), and that could lower the significance of the trend between HR and ejecta velocity.
-A better approach combining ejecta velocity and other parameters would be crucial in determining the potential distance bias.
+Although our results are generally consistent with the previous studies, the trends are not statistically significant, with differences of $0.044\pm0.023$\,mag (1.9$\sigma$) and $0.038\pm0.021$\,mag (1.8$\sigma$) between the sub-groups in HR-\vsiii\ and HR-color relations, respectively.
+Nevertheless, we note that the current number of HV SNe~Ia in our cosmological sample is considerably smaller than that of NV SNe~Ia.